fyookball/ChainBet/PROTOCOL.md

 | 72| Participant Signature 1 | \<participant_sig_1>| Bob's signature.
 Alice will need this to sign **Bob's** P2SH funds so she can submit the bet transaction to the network.
 Sigtype hash ALL \| ANYONECANPAY |
 | 72| Participant Signature 2 | \<participant_sig_1>| Bob's signature.
 Alice will need this to sign **Alice's** P2SH funds so she can submit the bet transaction to the network Sigtype hash ALL \| ANYONECANPAY |

+## Phase 5: Escrow and Funding Transactions

+Alice should now have both of Bob's signatures, so she can spend from both escrow transactions and create the main funding transaction.
+She should do this